 And sure enough, the vivid element of differentiation between the textures and hues are nothing short of inspired.
 Such qualities are a clear hallmark of Goodman’s creative direction and how he approaches his craft.
 An unapologetic use of color cleverly peppered throughout his home highlight the unique aesthetic the artist has garnered.
 “I basically freestyled the entire wall on one long Sunday,” he recalls, “It’s funny, my friends come over and ask if I had a decorator do that wall.”

 When it came to settling on the design of his home, Goodman sought to create a space that could double as a refuge, a place where he could unwind and feel proud to return to after an extensive travel schedule.
 “When I am home, I really love being home.
-It took me two years to finally get my place together, it’s my first real adult apartment, something I waited a long time for,” he states.
-And given the stunning space that Goodman has created it should come as no surprise that he’s looking to spend a little more time there, and a little less time abroad.
+It took me two years to finally get my place together.
+It’s my first real adult apartment, something I waited a long time for,” he states.
+And given the stunning space that Goodman has created, it should come as no surprise that he’s looking to spend a little more time there and a little less time abroad.
 “I’ve been having people over a lot, and this summer has been a lot of roof action with friends and dinners.
-I’ve been purposefully not doing as much traveling for work recently, and I’m thinking of getting a dog for the home.”
+I’ve been purposefully not doing as much traveling for work recently and I’m thinking of getting a dog for the home.”

 Take one look around Goodman’s studio and you will notice the abundant array of books: stacked, piled, and neatly arranged, they’re scattered throughout, just as much a part of the decor as the color and his art combined, functioning as decorative accents that embody both form and function.
-“Having a lot of books remind me of my grandparents, who are avid readers.
+“Having a lot of books reminds me of my grandparents, who are avid readers.
 They have one room in their home that they call ‘the library,’” says Goodman.
 “Most of my ‘real’ books are in compartments under my bed, but I have so many big art and design books that I’ve collected since art school.”

 As for his favorite spot in the apartment?
-Goodman is all about those beautifully-curated shelves.
-“My first job after graduating was a book jacket designer at Simon & Schuster, it was my ultimate dream.
-I left that job after a year, and I brought with me (aka borrowed, aka stole) some of my favorite covers,” he muses.
+Goodman is all about those beautifully curated shelves.
+“My first job after graduating was a book jacket designer at Simon & Schuster; it was my ultimate dream.
+I left that job after a year and I brought with me (aka borrowed, aka stole) some of my favorite covers,” he muses.
 Said covers are ultimately what inspired Goodman to be a designer, ones he still hangs on to this very day.
 “I love collecting books from friends and people I know and displaying them on my shelves.
 Their creativity inspires me constantly.”

-Being a massive fan of jazz (as well as a fan of the history of jazz), Goodman rendered a custom neon light to hang above his bed.
-“West End Blues is my favorite jazz song, which was recorded by Louis Armstrong in 1928.
+Being a massive fan of jazz (as well as a fan of the history of jazz), Goodman rendered a custom neon light to hang above his bed. “‘West End Blues’ is my favorite jazz song, which was recorded by Louis Armstrong in 1928.
 I did the lettering and design, and my friends at Lite Brite Neon created the sign.”

-Ahead, Goodman dishes on life in New York and the “pinch-me” moment he still has yet to get over.
+Ahead, Goodman dishes on life in New York and the “pinch me” moment he still has yet to get over.

+What’s the hardest thing about living in New York?
 The hardest thing about living in NY is also one of the greatest things.
 On one hand, I am constantly inspired and fulfilled by the energy and all the people.
 On the other hand, when I’m feeling down, the energy and all people can have me feeling worse.

+The best part of living in New York?
 The people.
 I don’t believe that I’d personally be doing what I’m doing, career-wise, if it wasn’t for this place and the friends and mentors I’ve had along the way.
-I was raised in Cleveland, but I grew up and became the person I aspired to be in NYC (and I’m still working on that person!).
-In a lot of ways, you can become anyone you want here, but in a town like New York, it’s the truly unique people you meet along the way that bring meaning to it all.
+I was raised in Cleveland, but I grew up and became the person I aspired to be in NYC (and I’m still working on that person).
+In a lot of ways, you can become anyone you want here, but in a town like New York, it’s the unique people you meet along the way who bring meaning to it all.

-I don’t know if there was one thing particularly, it’s been an ongoing variety mix of projects and creations specifically over the past five years: murals, personal art, commercial art, brand collabs, authoring books, and social experiments.
+Can you pinpoint a specific moment in your life that felt like your “I made it” moment?
+I don’t know if there was one thing particularly; it’s been an ongoing variety mix of projects and creations specifically over the past five years: murals, personal art, commercial art, brand collabs, authoring books, and social experiments.
 For me, it’s always about the latest thing I’ve done, and dropping my own global Uniqlo collection in December was very special.
 I recently learned that the collection, which contained 1 million units, is almost sold out worldwide now in 7 months.
 I’m definitely pinching myself.